Lukáš Gašparovič

-Lukáš Gašparovič (born 17 February 1993 in Bratislava, Slovakia) is a Slovak football midfielder who currently plays for the MFK Dukla Banská Bystrica.
+Lukáš Gašparovič (born 17 February 1993) is a Slovak professional footballer who plays as a midfielder for Petržalka.

 Gašparovič had been made popular in 2019, when his likeness to Luka Modrić had been discovered and publicised.

 Career

 He made his professional debut for Slovan Bratislava against Spartak Myjava on 26 October 2013, entering in as a substitute in place of Erik Grendel.